Brandon McManus: Washington Commanders

 On March 14, 2024, McManus signed a one-year deal with the Washington Commanders.
 He was released on June 2, after sexual assault allegations stemming from his time with the Jaguars went public.

 Green Bay Packers

 On October 16, 2024, McManus was signed by the Green Bay Packers.
-On October 20, 2024, in his first game with the Packers, he kicked a 45 yard game-winning field goal to help Green Bay defeat the Houston Texans 24–22.
-McManus kicked a 24 yard game-winning field goal to help Green Bay defeat his former team, the Jacksonville Jaguars 30–27 in his second game with the Packers on October 27.
-In 11 games with the Packers, he converted all 30 extra point attempts and 20-of-21 field goal attempts in the 2024 season.
+Four days later, in his first game with the Packers, he kicked a 45 yard game-winning field goal to help Green Bay narrowly defeat the Houston Texans 24–22.
+McManus kicked a 24 yard game-winning field goal to help Green Bay defeat his former team, the Jacksonville Jaguars, 30–27, in his second game with the Packers the following week.
+In 11 games with the Packers, McManus converted all 30 extra point attempts and 20-of-21 field goal attempts in the 2024 season.

 On March 4, 2025, McManus agreed to a three-year, $15.3 million contract with the Packers, including a $5 million signing bonus.
+In the 2025 season, he converted 32 of 33 extra point attempts and 24 of 30 field goal attempts.

+During the Packers' Wild Card playoff game against the Chicago Bears, McManus missed a field goal in the second quarter, an extra point attempt in the fourth quarter which would have given the Packers a two-possession lead, and a field goal with less than 3 minutes remaining in the fourth quarter which would have given his team a late 6 point lead; the Packers would go on to lose the game 31–27.

+On May 8, 2026, McManus was released by the Packers.